From Turing to Transformers: The Evolution of Artificial Intelligence

 To create a machine that works and thinks just like humans is a mid 20th-century idea that evolved over decades to reach its present stage.
 Just like any other machine or product, it has been through its ups and downs before finally bringing a huge change in the technology world.
 AI is the best example of science fiction becoming a reality.

-The 1970s saw a decline in interest in AI because of its flaws and inability to solve complex problems.
+During the 1970s, AI research faced reduced funding and interest due to the limitations of early systems, a period often referred to as the first “AI winter.”
 In its initial phase, AI was not up to the expectation of people.
 Thus, the funding for AI research also decreased in that decade significantly.

 Unfortunately, the breakthroughs in the 1980s were still not enough to attract more funding for research and to convince the world.
 The expectations that the world had from AI were not practical then, and the limited functions AI was performing were too costly.
-The reasons led to another period of no-research in AI for some years.
+These challenges contributed to periods of reduced research activity, sometimes called “AI winters.”

-Machine learning reached an advanced level in the 1990s when AI models were on data sets.
+Machine learning reached an improved level in the 1990s when AI models were on data sets.
 This advancement resulted in the development of Support Vector Machines, Decision Trees like bagging and boosting and Reinforcement Learning.
 SVMs and techniques like Reinforcement Learning made AI capable of solving complex problems, so the scope of AI in different industries also increased.
 It was being used for facial recognition, detection of fraud documents and document classification.
 From there onwards, AI kept on becoming more and more advanced with each passing year.

 The research is still ongoing in artificial intelligence.
 Researchers are now trying their best to reach the level of artificial general intelligence.
 At that level, AI would be able to do tasks that only intellectual humans are able to do, whether in art or science.
 Some researchers have also coined the term artificial superintelligence for the level beyond AGI.
 At that level, AI would be able to do those tasks which are still impossible for even humans.
 This last stage is theoretical, but judging from the evolution of AI over the decades and from what it can do today, it will not be a surprise if AI reaches the levels of AGI and ASI.